Picovoice/porcupine/README.md

     }
 ```

-Finally, be sure to explicitly release resources acquired by porcupine as the class does not rely on the garbage collector
+Finally, be sure to explicitly release resources acquired by porcupine as the binding class does not rely on the
-for releasing native resources.
+garbage collector for releasing native resources.

 ```java
     porcupine.delete();